BLCM/bl3mods/Aaron0000/Balands/README.md

 Devastator - No change other than a possible damage adjustment.

-Devil's Foursum - Base splash radius set to 245.
+Devil's Foursum - Splash Radius set to 240 from 200, increased Projectile Speed by 20%, changed damage type to pistol, make it no longer deal self-damage, and tightened the spread of the projectiles.

 Echo - No change other than a possible damage adjustment.